AVSystem/Anjay-lite/doc/sphinx/source/AdvancedTopics/AT-ExternalDataTypes.rst

 To handle ``ANJ_DATA_TYPE_EXTERNAL_BYTES``, you need to define three callbacks:

-- a function to read data from an external source
+- a function to read data from an external source,
-- a function to open the external source before reading
+- a function to open the external source before reading starts, and
-- a function to close the source once reading is done or an error occurs
+- a function to close the source once reading ends or an error occurs.

 **Read callback: anj_get_external_data_t**

-The callback for reading the data must conform to the following description and function pointer typedef:
+The read callback must follow this interface:

 .. highlight:: c
 .. snippet-source:: include_public/anj/defs.h

     /**
-     * A handler used to retrieve string or binary data from an external source.
+    * Callback to read a chunk of external data.
     *
-     * This function is called when the resource's data type is set to
+    * Called by the library when encoding a resource whose type is
     * @ref ANJ_DATA_TYPE_EXTERNAL_BYTES or @ref ANJ_DATA_TYPE_EXTERNAL_STRING.
-     * It may be called multiple times to retrieve subsequent data chunks.
+    * It may be invoked multiple times until the entire resource value
+    * has been streamed.
     *
-     * @note If this function returns @ref ANJ_IO_NEED_NEXT_CALL, the entire buffer
-     *       is considered filled.
-In that case, the value of @p inout_size must
-     *       remains unchanged.
+    * The library guarantees sequential calls with monotonically increasing
+    * @p offset and no overlaps.
     *
+    * @param buffer      Output buffer to be filled with data.
+    * @param[in,out] inout_size
+    *                    - On input: size of @p buffer in bytes.
+    *                    - On output: number of bytes actually written.
-     * @note The @p offset parameter indicates the absolute position (in bytes)
+    * @param offset      Absolute offset (in bytes) from the beginning of
-     *       from the beginning of the resource data.
-The implementation must ensure
+    *                    the resource value.
-     *       that the copied data chunk corresponds to this offset, i.e., write
-     *       exactly @p *inout_size bytes from position @p offset.
-The library
-     *       guarantees sequential calls with increasing offsets and no overlaps.
+    * @param user_args   Application-defined pointer passed unchanged to
+    *                    every callback.
     *
-     * @param        buffer       Pointer to the buffer where data should be copied.
-     * @param[inout] inout_size   On input: size of the @p buffer.
-     *                            On output: number of bytes actually written.
-     * @param        offset       Offset (in bytes) from the beginning of the data.
-     * @param        user_args    User-defined context pointer provided by the
-     *                            application.
-     *
     * @return
-     * - 0 on success,
+    * - 0 if the end of the resource was reached (all data provided),
-     * - a negative value if an error occurred,
+    * - a negative value on error,
-     * - or @ref ANJ_IO_NEED_NEXT_CALL if the function should be invoked again
+    * - @ref ANJ_IO_NEED_NEXT_CALL if more data remains.
-     *   to continue reading the remaining data.
+    *   In this case, the implementation must have filled the entire buffer
+    *   (i.e., left @p inout_size unchanged).
     */
     typedef int anj_get_external_data_t(void *buffer,
                                         size_t *inout_size,
                                         size_t offset,
                                         void *user_args);

-In our case, the callback looks as follows:
+In this tutorial, the callback is:

 .. highlight:: c
 .. snippet-source:: examples/tutorial/AT-ExternalDataTypes/src/main.c